Toyota Aygo X interior, tech and comfort

 How is the quality and layout?

-The build quality of the Aygo X is good although you don’t get much in the way of soft-feel plastics to make you feel like you’ve spent the money you have (this is not a cheap car).
+The build quality of the Aygo X is good although we didn’t get much in the way of soft-feel plastics to make us feel like it should cost what it does (this is not a cheap car).
 In some places the tactile feels a bit lacking, notably the flimsy rear doors and matte plastic dash.
 High-gloss surrounds and coloured matte accents work hard to improve the appearance, helped along by durable switchgear (and a robust and well-upholstered gear shift in the manual variant).

 Infotainment and tech